slatoric/php-autoload/README.md

 this allows to include all classes, interfaces and traits from any directory of site

-all namespaces starts from vendor dir
+all namespaces starts from vendor directory

 some integration example with FastRoute (better use Composer for auto updates):